ringing-lib/ringing-lib-python/docs/source/classes/change.rst

       :raises: :exc:`ValueError` if ``change`` can't be parsed
       :raises: :exc:`TypeError` if ``change`` is of an unknown type

+   .. method:: set(num, pn)

+      Sets the change to a new value.

+      :param int num: number of bells
+      :param string pn: place notation
+      :return: the new change
+      :rtype: :class:`Change`
+      :raises: :exc:`ValueError` if a parameter can't be parsed
+      :raises: :exc:`TypeError` if a parameter is of an unknown type

    .. method:: reverse()

       Returns the reverse of a change; that is, the change is flipped over so